aptos-labs/developer-docs/docs/guides/running-a-local-multi-node-network.md

 ---
-title: "Run a Local Multinode Network"
+title: "Run a Local Multi-node Network"
 slug: "running-a-local-multi-node-network"
 ---

-# Run a Local Multinode Network
+# Run a Local Multi-node Network

 This guide describes how to run a local network with multiple validator nodes and validator fullnodes.
 You will use the [Aptos Forge CLI](https://github.com/aptos-labs/aptos-core/tree/main/testsuite/forge-cli/src) for this.

 :::tip Use only for test networks
 The method described in this guide should be used only for test networks of multi-node local networks.
 Do not use this guide for deploying in production environments.
-Currently this is the only guide for multi-node networks.
+Currently, this is the only guide for multi-node networks.

 For deploying a local network with a single node, see [Run a Local Development Network with the CLI](../guides/local-development-network.md).
 :::